-We hear lots of questions from new customers wondering why we ask for Facebook Page permissions.
-And that's understandable!
-We ask for permissions when you first sign up, as well as, every time you perform certain tasks, like scheduling a post or viewing metrics.
+We ask for permissions when you first sign up, as well as, the first time you perform certain tasks, like scheduling a post or viewing metrics.

 In other words, without approving these permissions, you will not be able to use ActionSprout.

-Keep in mind that Facebook decides how these permissions are named, and the way they’re named doesn’t always do a great job of explaining why ActionSprout needs them.
+Keep in mind that Facebook decides how these permissions are named, and the way they’re named doesn’t always do a great job of explaining why ActionSprout needs them or how we use them to serve you.

 We know.
 It's misleading.
-But as we said, we can't control the naming of Facebook's permissions.
-We can, however, explain them... thus the reason for this article!
+We can't control the naming of Facebook's permissions, however, we can explain them... thus the reason for this article!

 ActionSprout does not use any of your personal information or Facebook permissions.
 Nor are they shared with anyone else.
 They are just for you and your team to take full advantage of all the tools and features that ActionSprout makes available to you.